chriskyriazo/Data-Science-blog-post-project/Data Science Blogpost project/Seattle Airbnb Dataset/README.md

 3.Does high review mean higher price for each neighbourhood? <br />

 In order to answer the first question i only worked on the calendar.csv. <br />
-As or the next two i used the listings.csv
+As for the next two i used the listings.csv

 ## Result Summary ##
 After I did the analysis, these are the conclusion I found: <br />